Multiple Linear Regression#

 Signif. codes: 0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

 In fact, the null model does not have to be as simple as including just the intercept.
 It just needs to contain a subset of the variables in the full model.
-This can be a really powerful strategy if you have some variables you want to adjust for but aren’t interested in their relationship on the outcome.
+This can be a really powerful strategy if you have some variables you want to adjust for but aren’t interested in their relationship to the outcome.
 Maybe in our example of socioeconomic status, we know that age and height might confound the effect of socioeconomic status.
 So in our significance testing we want to be able to adjust for them while evaluating the effect of socioeconomic status.
 We can do this as follows:

 %%R